Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Results: Two-Photon Induced Dynamical Populations and Field Correlation Functions

 \section{Results: Two-Photon Induced Dynamical Populations and Field Correlation Functions}

 In this section, we now showcase example population and first/second-order correlation function results produced using the previously discussed theory methods.
 First, for simplicity and clarity, we show the results from top-hat pulse envelopes in \cref{sec:topHats}, which are then followed by corresponding results with Gaussian pulse envelopes in \cref{sec:Gaussians}.
-In both cases, the population results were validated with a $\ket{2}$ input state using analytical solutions from solving the Heisenberg equation using input-output theory.
+In both cases, the population results were validated using analytical solutions from solving a hierarchical set of equation using input-output theory described in Sec.~S3 of the Supplement~\cite{supp}.
 We then conclude this section by using \cref{eq:alpha_1,eq:alpha_2} to compare results from two photon spectral functions that interpolate between the fully temporally localized and delocalized two photon states.